-Sossusvlei is one of the most popular attractions in Namibia and it is very easy to see why.
+Sossusvlei National Park is one of the most popular attractions in Namibia and it is very easy to see why.
 The giant red sand dunes, wildlife and surrounding landscape are not of this world.
-Although the Sossusvlei is regarded as very popular with tourists we had the entire place to ourselves for the entire day, only passing a couple cars on the drive in.
+Although this area is very popular with tourists we had the entire place to ourselves for the entire day.
 This suited us just fine, it was like finding a hidden treasure.
 It is always more precious if you don’t have to share with others.

-The sand dunes of the Sossusvlei area are called “star dunes”.
+The Sossusvlei sand dunes located here are called “star dunes”.
 They are characterized by immobility due to the wind blowing in equal strength from several different directions.
 Their giant size is built up over time due to the wind blowing the sand in such manner that it accumulates near the crest of the dune, thus the dunes continue to grow.
 In a thousand years the giant sand dunes will most likely still be here in the same location and also will have grown larger if the environment remains the same.

 The present day Namib desert actually sits above the remains of an older desert that dates back 20 million years.
 That desert is now fossilized and forms the Tsondab Sandstone.
 This sandstone lies beneath most areas of the present day Namib desert.